CEED/libCEED/examples/solids/index.rst

 and the Green-Lagrange strain tensor

 .. math::
-   :label: eq-non-linear-strain
+   :label: eq-green-lagrange-strain

    \bm E = \frac 1 2 (\bm C - \bm I_3) = \frac 1 2 \Big( \nabla_X \bm u + (\nabla_X \bm u)^T + (\nabla_X \bm u)^T \nabla_X \bm u \Big),

 the latter of which converges to the linear strain tensor :math:`\bm \epsilon` in the small-deformation limit.
 The constitutive models considered, appropriate for large deformations, express :math:`\bm S` as a function of :math:`\bm E`, similar to the linear case, showed in equation  :math:numref:`linear-stress-strain`, which  expresses the relationship between :math:`\bm\sigma` and :math:`\bm\epsilon`.

-Equation :math:numref:`eq-non-linear-strain` represents a nonlinear tensor-valued function of a tensor-valued input, but an arbitrary choice of such a function will generally not be invariant under orthogonal transformations, thus will not admissible because a physical model must not depend on the choice of coordinate system chosen to express it.
+This constitutive model :math:`\bm S(\bm E)` is a nonlinear tensor-valued function of a tensor-valued input, but an arbitrary choice of such a function will generally not be invariant under orthogonal transformations, thus will not admissible because a physical model must not depend on the coordinate system chosen to express it.
 In particular, given an orthogonal transformation :math:`Q`, we desire

 .. math::